+NOTE: For the registers to be retentive, the battery only needs to be charged and present at power down.
+The battery will generally last seven (7) to ten (10) years.
 Environmental conditions, including extreme temperatures and humidity, can affect battery life.
-If the battery older than seven (7) to ten (10) years old, it is recommended that it be replaced as preventative maintenance.
-NOTE: Use only the proper battery type listed.
+If the battery is older than seven (7) to ten (10) years old, it is recommended that it be replaced as preventative maintenance.

-NOTE: Use only the proper battery type listed.
+WARNING: Do not use an alkaline AA battery; only use the proper battery type listed.